Reactive-Extensions/RxJS/modules/rx-lite/readme.md

 ## Getting Started

 There are a number of ways to get started with RxJS.
-The files are available on [cdnjs](http://cdnjs.com/libraries/rxjs/) and [jsDelivr](http://www.jsdelivr.com/#!rxjs).

 ### Installing with [NPM](https://npmjs.org/)